Macrometacorp/macrometa-graph-example/README.md

    - `groceryItems`
    - `groceryCustomers`

 2. Create one edge collection in Macrometa GDN using Macrometa console.
+For instructions, refer to [Create a Graph Edge Collection](https://www.macrometa.com/docs/graphs/graph-tasks/create-graph-edge-collection).

    - `groceryOrders`